BU-git/friends_photos_16/FriendsPhotosRESTAPI.md

   				"description": "Happy New Year!",
                 "type_id": 1,
   				"visible": false,
-  				"lat": 12.3,
-  				"lng": 45.46,
-                "radius": 78.9,
-                "geo": true,
                 "private": true,
                 "password": "secret"
+                "geo": true,
+                "location": {
+                    "lat": 10.0,
+                    "lng": 20.0
                 }
+			}

         Param Name | Required | Description
 		---------- | -------- | -----------
-        name | false | the event name
+        name | true | the event name
-        description | false | the event description type_id | false | the event type id
+        description | true | the event description type_id | true | the event type id
-        visible | false | is the event visible private | false | is the event private password | false | the event password, **it will be required if the event is private** geo | false | are the geo services enabled for the event? lat | false | the event latitude, **it will be required if the geo is true** lng | false | the event longitude, **it will be required if the geo is true** radius | false | the event radius, **it will be required if the geo is true**
+        visible | true | is the event visible to search anyone? private | true | if true then to join the event requires a password and false otherwise password | false | the event password, **it will be required if the event is private** location | false | the event location.
+If the geo services are disabled, the location will not be displayed geo | false | are the geo services enabled for the event? lat | false | the event latitude, **it will be required if the geo is true** lng | false | the event longitude, **it will be required if the geo is true**

         ##### Response: